portofcontext/pctx/README.md

+todo: centered large logo

-# PCTX - Code Mode MCP Gateway
+# PCTX

-PCTX is a code mode MCP (Model Context Protocol) gateway that aggregates multiple MCP servers into a single endpoint and presents them as a TypeScript API for AI agents to call via code execution.
+---
+todo: banners

+# Getting Started

+pctx enables you to create connected AI agents by aggregating multiple MCP servers, exposing tools as TypeScript functions for efficient code-mode execution.

+Visit our (Learn pctx)[todo] course to get started with pctx.
+Visit the (pctx Showcase)[todo] to see ai agents build with pctx.

+# Documentation

+Visit https://portofcontext.com/ptcx/docs to view the full documentation.

 ## What is Code Mode?